GamerVerse722/GamersForge/README.md

 ## Overview

-- GamersForge has 2 program inside of it:
+- GamersForge has 3 program inside of it:
-  - PROSLogger logs messages in console with event listeners
+  - PROSLogger logs messages in console with event listeners.
   - BMapper simplilies the proccess of registering keybinds to actions and uses PROSLogger for debug.
+  - AutoManager simpilies the way autonomous is handled for easy access.

 ## Installation